neoforged/.github/primers/1.21.9/index.md

     - `EntityType`
         - `STREAM_CODEC` - The stream codec for an entity type.
         - `$Builder#notInPeaceful` - Sets the entity to not spawn in peaceful mode.
+    - `InsideBlockEffectType#CLEAR_FREEZE` - A in-block effect that clears the frozen ticks.
     - `LivingEntity#dropFromEntityInteractLootTable` - Drops loot from a table from an entity interaction.
+    - `PositionMoveRotation#withRotation` - Creates a new object with the provided XY rotation.
+    - `Relative`
+        - `rotation` - Gets the set of relative rotations from the XY booleans.
+        - `position` - Gets the set of relative positions from the XYZ booleans.
+        - `direction` - Gets the set of relative deltas from the XYZ booleans.
 - `net.minecraft.world.entity.ai.behavior.TransportItemsBetweenContainers` - A behavior where an entity will move items between visited containers.
 - `net.minecraft.world.entity.ai.memory.MemoryModuleType`
     - `VISITED_BLOCK_POSITIONS` - Important block positions visited.